-At Sandown Primary School we have embraced the new Computing curriculum and re-designed our approach to create a challenging, meaningful and relevant curriculum to equip our children with the digital skills they need for their futures.
+At Sandown Primary School we have a challenging, meaningful and relevant curriculum to equip our children with the digital skills they need for their futures.

 Our Computing Curriculum is broken down into 3 sections: